mcci-catena/MCCI_Catena_SM70/README.md

 ## Terminology

-Modbus literature uses "host" and "slave".
-Time has moved on, so in this library, we use the terms "initiator" and "responder".
+Aeroqual literature uses "host" and "slave".
+Time has moved on, so in this library, we use the terms "computer" and "sensor".

 ## Library Contents